Mustafanaji0413/tic-tac-toe/README.md

  ### Credits
  - Code Institute for the tutor support.
- - Youtube for help with some of the issue I ran into.
+ - <a href="https://www.youtube.com/watch?v=n2o8ckO-lfk&t=2379s">Youtube</a> for help with the issue I ran into regarding entering a valid number.
- - Stack Overflow for the issue I ran into.
+ - <a href="https://www.w3schools.com/python/ref_string_isnumeric.asp">W3Schools</a> for the issue I with reading a number from a string Issue I ran into.
+ - My mentor for pointing me in the correct direction to look in order to solve my bugs.